 American Dry Basement Systems can install an interior basement waterproofing system in 1 to 3 days, depending on square footage.
 The installation comes in at a lower cost and a life-time warranty/guarantee.
 You can have the confidence to finish it or use it to store your items.

 What else should you look out for besides basement wall cracks?

 Likely, water is also entering the basement from where the floor meets the wall.
 Its also known as the “cove.”
 Hydrostatic pressure pushes groundwater through the cove because it is a cold joint.
 Cold joints are made by pouring wet concrete into molds on top of the dry slab (concrete floor).
 They never really get a chance to bind together.

 That “cove” is similar to a crack.
 There is no perfect seal between the wall and floor.
 In 3 to 5-years, the waterproof membrane on the outside wall wears away.
 The cove will no longer be a shield against the groundwater from entering.

 Wet concrete along cold joints is a visual indicator that groundwater could be entering your basement.
 Another visual indicator, perhaps not as threatening, is the presence of white glittering powder on your cement walls called efflorescences.
-This white powdery substance is the result of exposure to acidic groundwater — the acidic nature of water leeches out the lime in cement walls.
-You might be experiencing a leaky wet basement right now, or you will find in the future when you see efflorescences.
+This white powdery substance is the result of exposure to acidic groundwater — the acidic nature of water leeches the lime in cement walls.
+You might be experiencing a leaky wet basement right now, or you will find it in the future when you see efflorescences.

 The chances are high that water is entering your basement through the cove if you have a leaking basement wall crack.
-It is imperative to get both problems resolved at the same time to eliminate any chance of it happening again.
+It is imperative to get both problems resolved simultaneously to eliminate any chance of it happening again.